tendermint/atom_one/README.md

  * ICS service

 ### Rule 7.
 Decision-making

+The working language of Cosmos Hub governance is English.

 The provisions of this Constitution are to be implemented further though governance Proposals.